astar-ai/pdi/README.md

   <img src="http://astar.support/dotai/pdi_3d_scene2.png">
 </p>

-PDI provides a solution to get the panorama depth image based on a fisheye stereo image.
+PDI provides a solution to get the panorama depth image based on a fisheye stereo image pair.
 For more information see [https://astar.ai](https://astar.ai).

 The following steps have been tested and passed on Ubuntu **16.04.5**.